Project title: Technical Assistance to Support the African Sustainable Cities Initiative (ASCI)

 - R3.3: Terms of reference are developed for further preparatory work that needs to be undertaken on the selected projects;

 - R4.1: Knowledge sharing activities are developed and undertaken to share best practices and lessons learnt;

 - R4.2: Local governments are assisted to access potential investors and to develop realistic and sustainable financing plans for their projects.

-Commencement date of the project: October 2018
+Commencement date of the project: September 2020 (tentative)

-Duration of the assignment: 740 working days
+Duration of the assignment: 630 working days over 36 months

 Qualifications and skills: